usernamenumber/edx-platform/docs/en_us/developers/source/extending_platform/javascript.rst

 Grading the Student Response
 *******************************

-The problem definition contains Python code that, when the studen clicks **Check**, parses the JSON string returned by your application's ``getGrade()`` function and determines if the student's submission is correct or not.
+The problem definition contains Python code that, when the student clicks **Check**, parses the JSON string returned by your application's ``getGrade()`` function and determines if the student's submission is correct or not.

 The following is the Python function ``vglcfn`` in the sample application: